 ENDOWED SCHOLARSHIPS: Point University awards endowed scholarships each academic year, which range in amounts from \$200 to full tuition.
-The Founders Scholarship may be awarded to one outstanding new student each year and includes tuition and fees as well as an iPad in the student's first year and \$1500 for study abroad.
+The Founders Scholarship may be awarded to five outstanding new students each year and includes tuition and fees.
 All of these scholarships are applied to courses taken at Point University.